Christa McAuliffe: Legacy

 McAuliffe's parents worked with Framingham State College to establish the McAuliffe Center.
 Her husband, Steven J. McAuliffe, later remarried, and in 1992 became a federal judge, serving with the United States District Court for the District of New Hampshire in Concord.
 Her son, Scott, completed graduate studies in marine biology, and her daughter, Caroline, went on to pursue the same career as her mother: teaching.
 On July 23, 2004, McAuliffe and all the other 13 astronauts lost in both the Challenger and Columbia disasters were posthumously awarded the Congressional Space Medal of Honor by President George W. Bush.

 On January 28, 2016, several teachers who competed alongside McAuliffe for a seat on the Challenger traveled to Cape Canaveral, Florida, for a 30th anniversary remembrance service, along with her widower, Steven, and son, Scott.
 After remarking that 30 years had passed, Steven said "Challenger will always be an event that occurred just recently.
 Our thoughts and memories of Christa will always be fresh and comforting."
 In 2017, McAuliffe was inducted into the International Air & Space Hall of Fame at the San Diego Air & Space Museum.
 In 2019, Congress passed the Christa McAuliffe Commemorative Coin Act which was signed into law by President Donald Trump on October 9, 2019.
 The bill allows the Department of the Treasury to "issue not more than 350,000 $1 silver coins in commemoration of Christa McAuliffe."
 The coins were minted in 2021.

-On September 2, 2024 - McAuliffe's 76th birthday - a statue of the astronaut was unveiled at the New Hampshire State Capitol.
+The 2024 documentary Christa: From Ordinary to Extraordinary by New Hampshire PBS looks at her life in New Hampshire and Concord, with people she knew talking about what she wanted for students to know about the role of women in history.
+On September 2, 2024, McAuliffe's 76th birthday, a statue of the astronaut was unveiled at the New Hampshire State Capitol.
 The statue, sculpted by artist Benjamin Victor, is the first statue of a woman on the state house grounds.
 Inscribed on the side of the statue's pedestal is a quote from McAuliffe: "I touch the future, I teach".